-- Event Capture: Enables the processing of events on the Event Input (pins 11 & 12).
-When set to "Disabled", no event messages will be queued.
-When set to "Enabled", event messages will be triggered (if a valid Format is selected). - > Event Active Edge: Selects the signal edge used for triggering events, either rising or falling. - 4.
-Click Submit. - 5.
-Configure the output settings.
+- Event Active Edge: Selects the signal edge used for triggering events, either rising or falling. - 4.
+Click Submit. - Configure the output settings.
 Navigate to INTERFACES > OUTPUTS: Event Broadcast 0, or to INTERFACES > OPTION CARDS: Event Broadcast 0.
 The status window will display, providing information on the current settings. - 6.
 Click the Edit button to open the configuration window: